 Related: Best cheap phones

-The Galaxy A70 is available from April 26 and it’s got a lot going for it: lovely big display, massive battery and nice extras like super fast charging and in-display fingerprint tech.
+The Galaxy A70 is available and it’s got a lot going for it: lovely big display, massive battery and nice extras like super fast charging and in-display fingerprint tech.
 Here’s hoping it’s as good to use for an extended period as it is for an hour.